Actindo-AG/Documentation/Core1Platform/UserInterface/02_Dashboard.md

 - *Select Viewport*
     Click the drop-down list to select the view to be applied to the tab.
 A different view can be selected for each tab.
 The drop-down list is only displayed in the *Edit tab* view.
 The following options are available:
     - **Automatic**
-        The system automatically detects the appropriate view and applies it to the tab.
+        The system automatically chooses the dashboard that has a suitable size for the current device.
     - **Mobile**
-        The mobile view is applied to the tab.
+        The dashboard size is optimized for a mobile device.
     - **Tablet**
-        The tablet view is applied to the tab.
+        The dashboard size is optimized for a tablet device.
     - **Laptop**
-        The laptop view is applied to the tab.
+        The dashboard size is optimized for a laptop device.
     - **Desktop**
-        The desktop view is applied to the tab.
+        The dashboard size is optimized for a desktop device.

 - [ADD ELEMENT]